ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 **Can I swap Ethereum for Bitcoin?**

-- No, you can only swap tokens that are Ethereum-compatible.
+- No, you can only swap tokens that are ERC-20.
 You can only swap wrapped Bitcoin.

 **What is a slippage?**
 - It is the difference between your expected exchange rate and the actual rate.